bmillare/dj.web/docs/datastar-guidance.md

 *   **The standard intuition:** Modern secure web apps should strictly ban `eval()` in their Content Security Policies (CSP) to prevent cross-site scripting (XSS).
 *   **The reality/claim:** Datastar evaluates expressions using Immediately Invoked Function Expressions (IIFEs), which strictly requires `unsafe-eval` to be enabled in your CSP for scripts.
 (By contrast, HTMX allows you to disable eval-reliant features).
 *   **Guideline:** Be aware of the security compliance required for your project.
 If your corporate security policies strictly forbid `unsafe-eval`, you will face friction using Datastar out-of-the-box.

----

-### Open Data Models > Strict Static Typing (The "Anders Murphy" Insight)
-Standard web dev heavily emphasizes strict static typing (like TypeScript) to make refactoring safe and prevent bugs.
-* **The Unintuitive Claim:** Anders Murphy argues that strict types can actually *hinder* refactoring in this architecture.
-He states: *"If your data model is open and not closed you only need to change the location you are changing.
-This is how the internet works.
-Types that don't support this model actively hinder refactoring."*
-* **Guideline:** Embrace an open data model where you only touch the specific parts of the system that are changing, rather than fighting compiler errors across a tightly bound, globally typed JSON API.

----

-### Code Must Be Defended by Hard Metrics, Not "Best Practices"
-Because Datastar challenges standard web development conventions, "industry standard" arguments don't hold weight.
-* **The Insight:** `sudodevnull` emphasizes a strict, data-driven engineering culture: *"If you can't backup your ideas or defend your code with metrics you are gonna have a bad time."* The guideline here is that to build fast Datastar apps, you must measure actual performance (e.g., rendering speed, payload size) rather than relying on theoretical "best practices."

----

-#### No CORS

-By hosting all assets on the same origin we avoid the need for CORS.
-This avoids additional server round trips and helps reduce latency.

-#### Cookie based sessions

-Hyperlith uses a simple unguessable random uid for managing sessions.
-This should be used to look up further auth/permission information in the database.

-#### CSRF

-Double submit cookie pattern is used for CSRF.

-#### Rendering an initial shim

-Rather than returning the whole page on initial render and having two render paths, one for initial render and one for subsequent rendering a shell is rendered and then populated when the page connects to the updates endpoint for that page.
-This has a few advantages:

-- The page will only render dynamic content if the user has javascript and first party cookies enabled.

-- The initial shell page can generated and compressed once.

-- The server only does more work for actual users and less work for link preview crawlers and other bots (that don't support javascript or cookies).